sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 Supported comparisons are `>` and `>=`.
 Comparison must have a `@` before such as `@>` and `@>=`.

+### Pre-releases

+TODOS with rules for package.json and dependency versions support semver pre-release format (such as `1.0.0-my.pre.release.1.2.3`).
+This means if your TODO asks for version `>=1.0.0` and you're in `1.0.0-beta` your TODO will **not** trigger as a pre-release comes first.
+Conversely, when you land version at least `1.0.0` it'll properly trigger.

+Keep in mind that pre-releases compare by number and alphabetical order.
+Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.

+You can read more about [pre-release format here](https://semver.org/#spec-item-9) or [semver precedence rules here](https://semver.org/#spec-item-11).

 ### Combinations

 Any combination of rules is possible as long as you separate them by commas.
 Each condition **triggers an individual report.**